curl/everything-curl/usingcurl/uploads.md

 Working with FTP, you get to see the remote file system you will be accessing.
-You tell the server exactly in which directory you want the upload to be placed and which file name to use.
-If you specify the upload URL with a trailing slash, curl will append the locally used file name to the URL and then that will be the file name used when stored remotely:
+You tell the server exactly in which directory you want the upload to be placed and which filename to use.
+If you specify the upload URL with a trailing slash, curl will append the locally used filename to the URL and then that will be the filename used when stored remotely:

     curl -T uploadthis ftp://example.com/this/directory/

-So if you prefer to select a different file name on the remote side than what you have used locally, you specify it in the URL:
+So if you prefer to select a different filename on the remote side than what you have used locally, you specify it in the URL:

     curl -T uploadthis ftp://example.com/this/directory/remotename